AguaClara/Textbook/Troubleshooting/Troubleshooting.rst

    :align: left

    Air bubbles, Air entrainment in the transmission line and transport to a high pressure zone in the pipeline where the air is dissolved in the water, Use downstream head loss to prevent air entrainment in transmission line or add a unit process (TBD) that removes excess dissolved air
-   Bubbles in sedimentation tanks, Anaerobic production in methane in settled sludge, Clean sedimentation tank and check design to eliminate all settled sludge
+   Bubbles in clarifiers, Anaerobic production in methane in settled sludge, Clean clarifier and check design to eliminate all settled sludge
    Bubbles in EStaRS, Water entering the plant is supersaturated with air and EStaRS filters operate at very low pressure (compared with OStaRS), Eliminate air entrainment in transmission line
    Short filter runtimes, Poor performance of floc/sed system or clogged slotted pipes or air lock, Various solutions Gradual increase in post backwash head loss in filters, Slotted pipes are clogging, Acid flush by pouring HCl (need the concentration) into the outlet pipes OR disassemble filter and clean with a pressure washer